-Dirtbag: an avid outdoorsman or woman who eschews the comforts of civilization in order to more fully realize their outdoor passion.
+Dirtbag: an avid outdoors-person who eschews the comforts of civilization in order to more fully realize their outdoor passion.
 Often dirty with unkempt hair and living in a vehicle, they’re usually seen wearing flannel shirts and ski boots or climbing shoes.

 My love of the outdoors started early.
 Growing up in a family that took cross-country car camping trips every summer, I was chopping wood and building fires before I was 10.
 Competing as a professional skateboarder in my 20s the cross-country travels continued and I fell more deeply in love with nature.
 Living simply in an RV full-time I was able to dedicate most of my time to my outdoor passions surfing and skateboarding all over southern California.
 Returning to school in my 30s I earned a BS in Health Science and am now a licensed radiologic technologist.
 While providing care at a county hospital in LA I decided to take my love of the outdoors even further and began backpacking.

 The call of the mountains grew and I relocated to Central Oregon where I grew quite comfortable on the trail.

 From there the opportunity arose to combine my career and nomadic ways as a traveling medical professional.
 I currently live in my class C RV and tour across the US regularly.
 The photos, vidoes, and posts on this site are my stories.
 I hope you enjoy them.

 If you find value in my work please consider buying me a coffee to support more content.